juxt/joplin/README.md

 - `lein joplin migrate ENV [DB]`

-Run all pending (up) migrations on either all databases in the environment of a single if the DB param us provided.
+Run all pending (up) migrations on either all databases in the environment or a single if the DB param is provided.
 This operation is idempotent.

 - `lein joplin seed ENV [DB]`